JoshuaJFogg/slate/source/includes/_workflow-configuration.md

 }
 ```

 For the most simple integration, calling this endpoint will generate a payment session token that can be used for the client-side application (eSuite SDK) to purchase a pre-configured product.
+You are required to provide a valid `x-sessionId` in order for this API request to be successful.

 ### HTTP Request